SaladCloud Blog

 When you ask an engineer, the answer is always, “It depends.”
 Suppose, theoretically, that you have full control over the software supply chain.
 You know everything that’s running on the machine.
 Let’s say you’ve even got a special setup at the firmware level, where the system can only run and boot into a signed build of Windows.
 Maybe that Windows OS can only run signed software from a particular vendor.
 You could even blacklist any software released by other vendors.
 A software package like that sounds pretty secure.

 But the ultimate workaround is that all hardware is physical.
 You can find some really crazy hacking stories when you dig into these cybersecurity reports.
-As extreme as it sounds, somebody could splice in wires onto your motherboard and read off the voltage lines.
+As extreme as it sounds, somebody could splice wires onto your motherboard and read off the voltage lines.
 People have been able to read the vibrations of a fan across the room and extract data based on its RPMs.
 It’s a little far-fetched, but it’s possible.

 I should have known better than to ask an engineer.

-If you’re thinking in that type of a mindset, physical access is the ultimate backdoor, no matter how good you may feel about the software configuration.
+If you’re thinking in that type of mindset, physical access is the ultimate backdoor, no matter how good you may feel about the software configuration.
 Looking at something like FHE, it sounds a little crazy.
 Why does it all have to be encrypted?
 Why invest in something like that?
 It connects back to your question about trustless computing environments; you’re trying to control for that malicious bad actor.

 The idea that you could deploy software to a computer, with safeguards in place to encrypt both the algorithm and the data, and do meaningful work whose results can only be decrypted by the software vendor?
 That’s a novel value proposition that could solve some of the core problems of trustless computing.